gardenlinux/glvd-contrib/glvd-contrib-guilde-draft.md

 - Make sure [podman is setup properly](https://podman.io/docs/installation)
 - Get the suitable [docker compose](https://github.com/docker/compose) binary and put it into your `PATH`
   - Running `podman compose` will use a 'provider' for working with compose files
-  - By default, it makes use of https://github.com/containers/podman-compose, which does not support all features neede by GLVD as of december 2024
+  - By default, it makes use of https://github.com/containers/podman-compose, which does not support all features needed by GLVD as of december 2024
   - If the `docker-compose` binary is in your `PATH`, `podman compose` will use that to crate containers
   - Using this method, you can use podman to run GLVD